apache/flink-ml/docs/README.md

     ---

     ---
-    title: "Title of the Page" <-- Title rendered in the side nave
+    title: "Title of the Page" <-- Title rendered in the side nav
-    weight: 1 <-- Weight controls the ordering of pages in the side nav.
+    weight: 1 <-- Weight controls the ordering of pages in the side nav
     type: docs <-- required
     aliases:  <-- Alias to setup redirect from removed page to this one
       - /alias/to/removed/page.html